Slevinski/slevinski.github.io/series/university-of-iowa/REWRITE_PLAN.md

 # University of Iowa Series Rewrite Plan

-This document tracks the rebuild of the University of Iowa presentation series into a fully developed set of decks with strong slide text, visuals, speech, notes, and handouts.
+This document tracks the rebuild of the University of Iowa presentation series into a fully developed set of decks with strong slide text, visuals, speech, notes, and essays.

 ## Build Phases